faustoFF/laravel-contextify/README.md

 ```

 If you use the simple array format (e.g., `['mail']`), Laravel will route
 notifications on the `default` queue.
-The explicit per-channel queue mapping
-(`viaQueues`) applies when using the associative array format.
+The explicit per-channel queue mapping applies when using the associative array format.

 ### Custom Notification Class